ViralTexts/gtr-clusters/clusters/18570825-sn84020712-HowToMakeWaterColdWithoutIce.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-t of
-merchandise annually brought to that mar­
-ket, an&lt;J the quantity of cotton, hides, wool,
-ete., brought to and shipped thence.
-The
-Jefferson Democrat of August 31 says that
-the Board of Trade of that city has been
-incited to issue this address by misrepre­
-sentations made of tbe commercial standing
-of Jefferson, and of the character and con­
-dition of the navigation from Shreveport
-up, which are calculated to injure its pros­
-pects in a commercial point of view.
-How to Have Cold Water Without Ice.
-Just now, while ice is scarce, some of our
-readers may profit by the following in­
-formation:
 Let a jar, pitcher, or vessel -used for
 water be surrounded with one or more folds
 of coarse cotton, constantly wet; the evap­